Eldnine/Java/README.md

 # Java
 Some small Java challenge solved by me.
-Just out of interest.
+Just for fun XD.
 1.